yellobyte/ESP32-DevBoards-Getting-Started/README.md

 **Important:** Different examples might require different build options, so always have a look at the platformio.ini file for relevant infos.

-Some very useful general settings (for more experienced programmers) deserve to be mentioned here.
+A small selection of some very useful project settings (for more experienced programmers) deserve to be mentioned here.
 1) Forces builds to use older platform packages and/or frameworks instead of the newest one.
 ```
 ;platform = espressif32